By: Megan A Moreno, MD, FAAP & Jenny Radesky, MD, FAAP

 How to encourage healthy social media habits for your whole family

-There are steps you can take that can help social media use positive for your child.
+Here are steps you can take to help promote positive social media use for your child:

 Family Media Plan for rules about social media use.
-Make sure that parent are also following rules and role modeling healthy use for the family.
+Make sure that you are also following rules and role modeling healthy use for the family.

 Have conversations with your child about their media use, including how they are using these platforms.
 What do they like about them?
 Have they seen anything concerning?
 Make this an ongoing conversation.

-If you as a parent use social media, be sure to role model actions such as putting away your phone at important family times such as during dinner, or during family time.
+If you as a parent use social media, be sure to role model positive actions.
+For example, you can put away your phone at important family times such as during dinner, or during family time.

 Be cautious about children under 13 years old using social media.
 Most platforms set 13 as the minimum age to sign up.